- Salmon, 17th March to 30th September.

-The Coomhola River is open for salmon and sea trout fishing in 2021.
-This small but very productive spate river flows for approximately 12 and a half miles before entering Bantry Bay in Co.
+The Coomhola River is open for salmon and sea trout fishing in 2024.
+This small river flows for approximately 12 and a half miles before entering Bantry Bay in Co.
 Cork.
 The river gets a small run of spring salmon early in the season and this is complemented by a much larger run of grilse in June and July.
 The river also gets a modest run of sea trout.
 Fresh fish enter the river with every tide in summer.
 There is also a small run of salmon in autumn.

 Going to fish